-Enjoy a private transfer to Split today with a guided 4-hour stop at Plitvice Lakes.a complex of 16 lakes (also known as The Devil’s Garden) located between the mountains of Mala Kapela.
+Enjoy a private transfer from Zagreb to Split with a guided 4-hour stop at Plitvice Lakes, a complex of 16 lakes located between the mountains of Mala Kapela.
 The 19.5 hectares of wooden hills enclose the lakes by a series of waterfalls and cascades.
-Admire the landscape formed by the mineral-rich waters which carve new paths through the rock, and enjoy your time in the middle of the nature.
+Admire the landscape formed by the mineral-rich waters that carve new paths through the rock, and enjoy your time in the middle of nature.
 You will meet your local guide at the park before entering.
-Admission included.
+Entrance fees are included.

-Meet your guide in the hotel lobby for a private walking tour of Split, a 1700 years old town with famous Diocletian’s Palace, included in the UNESCO’s World Heritage list.
+Enjoy a private walking tour of Split, a 1700 year old town with the famous Diocletian’s Palace, a UNESCO World Heritage Site.
 The first inhabitant of Split was the Roman emperor Diocletian who started to build his palace in this friendly bay around 293 AD.
-After his abdication he withdrew to this luxurious palace to enjoy the rest of his days.
 Your guide will take you for a walk through this living monument and its magnificent sights.
-You will discover the basement halls of the Palace and their unique role in the history of Split.
-In Peristyle, the main square of the Palace, you'll have the opportunity to visit the Cathedral of St. Domnius, the Patron Saint of Split.
-Later this morning you'll get to enjoy a private tour of the Split City Museum with the curator.
-Situated in the beautiful Gothic- Renaissance Palace of the noble family Papalic, whose interior walls are part of the Diocletian’s Palace, it offers a truly unique setting.
-The curator will regale you with the tumultuous history of the city. (incl.entrance fees for Diocletians palace, St Domnius cathedral & Split city museum).
+You will discover the basement halls of the palace and their unique role in the history of Split.
+In Peristil, the palace main square, you will have the opportunity to visit the Cathedral of St. Domnius, the Patron Saint of Split.
+Later this morning you will get to enjoy a private tour of the Split City Museum with the curator.
+The curator will regale you with the tumultuous history of the city.
+Entrance fees to Diocletian’s Palace, St. Domnius, and the museum are included.

-Enjoy porter service between the Split port and your hotel.
+Porter service between the port in Split and your hotel is provided.

 In the late afternoon, you will meet your skipper for a private motor boat transfer to the island of Hvar.
 For the next four days, you will have a private motor boat at your disposal – the Jeanneau Prestige 36 – complete with skipper services.